 - There Was a Door: Not to Shepard, there isn't.

 - Trigger Happy: Shepard was killed during a fire fight and is, per his military training, appropriately jumpy.

 - Underestimating Badassery: Shepard almost questions Murphy's skills before remembering that it's that sort of thinking that ends with people getting killed, usually by whatever they underestimated.

 - What the Hell, Hero?: Murphy has to remind Shepard over and over that things are different in the 20th century.

 - When All You Have Is a Hammer: Shepard and his unitmates only knew two biotic moves - Barrier and Charge.
 They made ample use of them.

 - When He Smiles: Shepard in chapter 13 while watching cartoons with the kids.

 - Why Did It Have to Be Snakes?: Ghosts are one of the few things that Shepard's specifically afraid of.
 Murphy and others gently mock him for it.

-- You Are Better Than You Think You Are: Michael to Tilly.
+- You Are Better Than You Think You Are: Michael gives such a speech to Tilly.